 There are many Point zero markers around the world

-Paris isn’t the only city that has a kilometre zero /mile marker.
+Paris isn’t the only city with a kilometre zero /mile marker.
 It’s one of many found mainly in capital cities such as Berlin, Moscow, Madrid, and China.

 Most serve as a city’s centre point or starting point from which all distances are measured, and they’re known by different names in different places.